Terry Fenton

 Terry Fenton (born July 1, 1940) is a Canadian artist, author, critic, and curator known for his landscape paintings, his support of modernist art, and his writing on the work of artists such as Jack Bush, Anthony Caro, Peter Hide, Dorothy Knowles, Ken Macklin, Kenneth Noland, Jules Olitski, and William Perehudoff.
-Fenton is the former director of the Edmonton Art Gallery (1972 - 1987), the A.C.
-Leighton Foundation, Calgary (1987 - 1993) and the Mendel Art Gallery, Saskatoon (1993 - 1997).
+Fenton is the former director of the Edmonton Art Gallery (1972 – 1987), the A.C.
+Leighton Foundation, Calgary (1987 – 1993) and the Mendel Art Gallery, Saskatoon (1993 – 1997).
 Since 2013, Fenton has resided in Victoria, British Columbia.

 Education

 Terry Fenton was born in Regina, Saskatchewan in 1940, and studied at Regina College's School of Fine Art (now University of Regina) from 1958–1960, with Ronald Bloore, Roy Kiyooka, and Arthur McKay.
 Moving to the Saskatoon campus to study English literature, Fenton earned his Bachelor of Arts degree in 1962.
-Along with studies at the University of Regina (1965-1966), Fenton attended Emma Lake Artist's Workshops in Saskatchewan with John Cage and Lawrence Alloway in 1965, Frank Stella in 1967, and Michael Steiner in 1969.
+Along with studies at the University of Regina (1965–1966), Fenton attended Emma Lake Artists' Workshops in Saskatchewan with John Cage and Lawrence Alloway in 1965, Frank Stella in 1967, and Michael Steiner in 1969.